PacktPublishing/PHP7-Data-Structures-and-Algorithms/README.md

 All you need to have is the latest PHP version (minimum requirement is PHP 7.x) installed on your machine.
 You can run the examples from a command line, which does not require a web server.
 However, if you want, you can install Apache or Nginx, or the following:
--PHP 7.x+
+PHP 7.x+,
--Nginx/apache (optional)
+Nginx/apache (optional),
--PHP IDE or code editor
+PHP IDE or code editor.

 ## Related Products
 * [Learning PHP 7](https://www.packtpub.com/application-development/learning-php-7?utm_source=github&utm_medium=repository&utm_campaign=9781785880544)